-Procedure Parents and volunteers who wish to visit school during the school day should follow these procedures.
+Parents and volunteers visiting school during the school day should follow these procedures:

-Step Action 1 Schedule your visit with the teacher, the front office or guidance in advance of your arrival.
+Step Action 1 Schedule your visit with the teacher, the front office or guidance prior to your arrival.
 2 Please turn in photo identification and sign in at the front office upon arrival.
 3 Receive a Visitor's Badge and wear it during your entire visit.
 4 Sign out, return Visitor's Badge, and collect photo identification when leaving.